IsaacWoods/poplar/book/journal/future_ideas.md

 - I think we need to submit and allow locks to various things (e.g. the namespace).
 This will require very careful locking :(
 - Other things might actually be a little simpler (e.g. the basic parsing) than with the combinators
 - Nested method calls can be handled with a heap-allocated stack of call frames

+## Common logging framework
+Our current logging framework is very rudimentary, and is largely duplicated between architectures.
+The next iteration should be live in the common kernel, and think ahead to supporting multi-core logging and strategies other than shoving everything out via a serial port, which real systems will not want to do.

+I am still undecided over whether real structured logging (a la `tracing` instead of `log`) makes sense in Poplar.
+I don't really use structured logging, but this may just be because I am not used to it yet.
+We should look in more detail over whether we really care about supporting it, as it does add much complexity.

+Linux uses a pretty-large set of ring buffers, one of descriptors and another of actual formatted text.
+It has very complex lockless synchronization to make it NMI-safe etc. that we may or may not want to involve ourselves with.
+This ring buffer is exposed to userspace via a file, and is read by `dmesg`.